Winter Wellness Tips

 • I'm eating many citrus fruits, saving the peel (if organic) and using these to make a ginger tea with a sprig of rosemary.
 A lot of the flavonoids being studied e.g. Naringenin and Hesperidin are found in the citrus peel, so zest these and put them in sauces/salad dressings, or boil them in teas.

 • I'm continuing my habit of daily matcha and green tea consumption to obtain EGCG and other flavonoids abundant in tea.
-I drink Pique - because it is tested for heavy metals and pesticides, shade grown in a pristine area of Japan.
+I drink Pique (affiliate 15% off link here) - because it is tested for heavy metals and pesticides, shade grown in a pristine area of Japan.

 • I continue to get rainbow-colored fruits and vegetables into my diet - ALL fruits and vegetables contain beneficial phytonutrients and fiber.
-And diversity is key.
+Diversity is key.

 • This time of year, one of my favorite ways to get lots of spices in is a good Chai latte.
 Nothing beats cozying up on the sofa with a good book and a cup of chai in my hand.
-Here's my recipe if you wanted to try it.
+I just shared my recipe in my Oct 5th newsletter - so go open that email and give it a whirl!

 Some nutrients I want to highlight for immune health: